-In the last decade, the Bishop Montgomery scholarship program has grown from just a few scholarships to over twenty today.
+In the last decade, the Bishop Montgomery scholarship program has grown from just a few scholarships to over thirty-five today.
 These scholarships have helped hundreds of students with tuition assistance.
 Creating a named scholarship is one way you can assist students and leave a legacy to Bishop Montgomery.
 It is also a thoughtful and meaningful way to honor a friend, family member, or a respected faculty member, coach, or administrator.

 Types of Scholarship Funds